rubenportz/Ruben-Portz/_posts/2020-02-24-20-SaaS-and-Marketplace-KPIs-that-matter.md

 <h2>SaaS</h2>
 <img alt="Saas business model sales funnel by Ruben Portz" src="/images/SaaS-sales-funnel.png" width="100%">
 I tried to display an average funnel that consists of around 14 steps.
-However, iit goes without saying that there are many variations in designing the order of steps.
+However, it goes without saying that there are many variations in designing the order of steps.

 The diagram becomes most useful when you’re tracking the delta between two steps over time.
 This will help to steer your team towards the biggest gains as well as to alert when big spikes or drops happen.